ncaron/world-through-postcards/README.md

 # World Through Postcards

 A page to showcase my collection of postcards I've collected over the years.
+Currently, cards are being kept in the repository and the page is hosted by GitHub Pages.

 * `npm install`
 * `npm run start` to start development